rondale-sc/introductory-ember-resources/README.md

 PR should follow some of these guidelines:

 1. 1 or more related links added to an appropriate section of the README.md
+  - Added lines should include a parenthetical credit to whoever's work it is (if available)
 2. A brief description that describes what the links contain and why they'd be good for beginners